 - Laser lighting system with 30,000 hours of claimed lifespan

 - Plays 4K and HDR10/HLG HDR content

 With the HZ40, Optoma has somehow put together a projector with laser lighting and 4K home entertainment ambitions that include both 4K HDR playback and 4000 lumens of living room-friendly brightness for just £1,249.
 If you think this sounds too good to be true, though, you’re kind of right.

-Optoma HZ40 design and build — Small enough to sit on a coffee table
+Optoma HZ40 design — Small enough to sit on a coffee table

 The HZ40 is a cute addition to your coffee table.
 Its footprint is small enough to leave space around it for chips and dips, and its half smooth/half crosshatch white finish looks crisp and clean.
 Rounded corners give it soft, living room feel too.